Higham railway station (Suffolk): Present day

 Following the station's closure, the station building and goods shed were sold off and the track layout rationalised, resulting in the removal of the south platform and the closure of the signal box in 1970.

-Today, the station and the goods shed is in private ownership and well preserved as a crafts and lighting gallery, with the goods shed extended in 2002 and converted to a show room.
+Today, the station and a new commercial building siting behind the plot of the old goods shed is in private ownership and used for commercial purposes.
+The goods shed caught fire in 2016 and unfortunately had to be pulled down prior which it served as a lighting showroom..
 The station building is the sole remaining example dating from the extension of the Newmarket line - identical buildings at Saxham and Risby railway station and Kennett railway station have since been demolished.

 On 10 September 2016, the goods shed caught fire, closing the line, and was demolished the next day due to the risk of the building collapsing on to the line.